paulprzybylowski/gym-jitsu/README.md

     },
        ]
 ```

-- Now you can run the seeds file in your terminal to populate the database with seed gyms:
+- Now you can run the seeds file in your terminal to populate the database with seed gyms associated with the user you created:

 `node seeds/index.js`

 - If seeding the database worked correctly, you will now see seed gyms in the map and the text list in your browser at localhost:3000/gyms.
-Each gym will have a populated name, lorem ipsum text block, location (city,state), price in dollars per class, submitted by @[your created username], and time elapsed since the gym was created in the database.
+Each gym will have a populated name, lorem ipsum text block, location(city,state) and map, price in dollars per class, submitted by @[your created username], and time elapsed since the gym was created in the database.

 ## Project Status

-This YelpCamp project is: _in progress_.
+This YelpCamp project is: _complete_.

 ## Future Development